liusdu/moby/docs/admin/logging/overview.md

 This option is ignored if the address protocol is not `tcp+tls`.

 `syslog-tls-skip-verify` configures the TLS verification.
-This verification is enabled by default, but it can be overriden by setting this option to `true`.
+This verification is enabled by default, but it can be overridden by setting this option to `true`.
 This option is ignored if the address protocol is not `tcp+tls`.

 By default, Docker uses the first 12 characters of the container ID to tag log messages.